ymadoff/ryba/spark/client/check.coffee.md

 The yarn client mode makes the driver part of program to run on the local machine.
 The local machine is the one from which the job has been submitted ( called the client ).
 In this mode the driver is the spark master running outside yarn

+TODO Search the logs after the job has finished elsewhere, the yarn-client prevent the yarn history server to access logs.

     # module.exports.push name: 'Spark Client  # Check Client Mode', timeout: -1, label_true: 'CHECKED', handler: (ctx, next) ->
     #   {spark} = ctx.config.ryba